Vishalkande26/Amazon-clone/README.md

-This is the Amazon-clone project build improve skills..
+This is the Amazon-clone project build improve skills. using html, css, js.